ankane/searchkick/README.md

 ### Mappings

 When changing the mapping in a model, you must create a new index for the changes to take place.
-Elasticsearch does not support updates to the mapping.
-For zero downtime, use the `reindex` method above which creates a new index and swaps it in once built.
-To see the current mapping, use:
+Elasticsearch does not support updates to mappings.
+For zero downtime, use the `reindex` method above, which creates a new index and swaps it in after it's built.
+To view the current mapping, use:

 ```sh
 curl "http://localhost:9200/books/_mapping?pretty=1"